Home/Medications/

 When will retatrutide be available in the UK?

 Retatrutide is not yet approved in the UK.
-The expected release could be mid to late 2026, as the MHRA will review safety and efficacy data once phase III trials conclude, followed by NICE evaluation.
+The first phase 3 trial completed successfully in December 2025, with seven additional phase 3 trials expected to complete in 2026.
+The MHRA will review safety and efficacy data once all trials conclude, followed by NICE evaluation.
+Approval could come in late 2026 or 2027.

 Retatrutide vs other weight loss medications